Abdulrazak Gurnah wins 2021 Nobel Prize for Literature | DW | 07.10.2021

 The prize comes with a gold medal and 10 million Swedish kronor (over $1.14 million; €980,000).

+Gurnah, now in his early 70s, has recently retired from his position as Professor of English and Postcolonial Literatures at the University of Kent, Canterbury.
+Along with various articles on contemporary postcolonial writers, such as V.S.
+Naipaul and Salman Rushdie, he has also edited two volumes of "Essays on African Writing."

-Favorites to win the honor this year, according to British bookmakers, included Kenya's Ngugi wa Thiong'o, French writer Annie Ernaux, Japanese author Haruki Murakami, Canada's Margaret Atwood and Antiguan-American writer Jamaica Kincaid.
+Despite his renown in post-colonial academic circles, the author was not among the immediate favorites to win the honor this year, which according to British bookmakers included Kenya's Ngugi wa Thiong'o, French writer Annie Ernaux, Japanese author Haruki Murakami, Canada's Margaret Atwood and Antiguan-American writer Jamaica Kincaid.

 Last year's literature prize went to American poet Louise Gluck for what the judges described as her "unmistakable poetic voice that with austere beauty makes individual existence universal.''